RPiOVN/rpibroker/specifications/user-experience-and-view-descriptions.md

 * Device owner creates an account and logs in.
 * Clicks an 'Add Device' button to add a device to their account.
 This takes them through a series of prompts.
 They give the device a name, describe the device, and recieve a registration hash.
+* A username and pasword for the client's Docker container is generated at this time.
 * They are directed to instructions for flashing the SD card with an image and running the client software.
-* The *client software* is a Docker container that opens an SSHD port.
-It launches a node appliction that reads the registration key/has from a file.
+* The *client software* is a node application that reads the registration key/has from a file then retrieves login information from the server.
+The node app then launches a Docker container that opens an SSHD port.
 The node application initializes by performing a series of benchmark tests to determine memory, drive space, processor speed, and internet speed.
 It then registers with the server and uploads this benchmark data.
-* A username and pasword for the client is Docker container is generated at this time.
 * The device then appears in the owned devices view under the owners account.
 * A button in the owned devices view can be clicked to add the device to the marketplace.
 Rental fees are deposited into the renters account, minus administration fees.